Blaw Knox K8790

 Discovered lines to date, all 33 kV:

-- RPB: Preston to Blackpool, starting at Ribble GSP substation on an L7 DT (tower RPB 2A) and undergrounded at Staining Wood Farm solar plant outside Blackpool, with tap-off points including Clifton and Wrea Green (part of the route is on parallel wood poles)
+- RPB: Preston to Blackpool, starting at Ribble GSP substation on an L7 DT (tower RPB 2A) and undergrounded at Staining Wood Farm solar plant outside Blackpool, with tap-off points including Clifton and Wrea Green (part of the route is on parallel wood poles); same tower suite as RPA except for the D3

-A lone tower used to exist on Darenth Wood Road in Dartford, Kent, but it has since been demolished.
+A lone RPB D3 tower used to exist on Darenth Wood Road in Dartford, Kent, but it has since been demolished.

 Tower forms